8 December 2020 case

-The 8 December 2020 case (French: Affaire du 8 décembre 2020) refers to the arrests of nine French citizens who had joined the Kurdish People's Defense Units (YPG) by French authorities in December 2020.
-Returning to France in 2018, having volunteered to fight with the Kurdish forces against the Islamic State, they were designated as far-left extremists by the General Directorate for Internal Security and were arrested in a series of raids on 8 December 2020.
+The 8 December 2020 case (French: Affaire du 8 décembre 2020) refers to the arrests of nine citizens by French authorities in December 2020, one of whom had previously joined the Kurdish People's Defense Units (YPG).
+Florian D., who returned to France in 2018 after volunteering to fight with the Kurdish forces against the Islamic State, was designated as a far-left extremist by the General Directorate for Internal Security along with eight of his associates.
+Together, they were arrested in a series of raids on 8 December 2020.

-Seven of the nine were then criminally charged with associations with terrorism.
+Seven of the nine were criminally charged with associations with terrorism.
 The case is the first far-left terrorist case to be brought to court in France since the trial of Action Directe in 1995, and has been marked by controversies over mistreatment of the accused in detention and about the strength of the evidence.

 This case received publicity for the treatment of Florian D., known by the pseudonym "Libre Flot", who was placed in solitary confinement for 16 months while under pre-trial detention.
 The Administrative Court of Versailles would later rule that the decision to place him in solitary confinement was improper and ordered the state to pay 3000€ in compensation.